Up to 60% off sofas & mattresses — limited‑time deals.

 Which Behold Home sofa is best for everyday posture and laptop work?

 Stabler Pebble Sofa.
-It’s the most balanced for upright sitting and gradual reclining, and the seat depth is easier for mixed heights to live with.
+It is the most balanced option for upright sitting and gradual reclining, and the seat depth is easier for mixed heights to live with.

 Which option is best for movie-night lounging?

-Ramos Buff is the best “sofa-style” lounger if you like a deep seat.
-If you want chaise sprawl and you have the space, Bailey is the better sectional-style pick.
+Ramos Buff is the strongest sofa-style lounger if you like a deep seat.
+If you want chaise sprawl and you have the space, Bailey is the better sectional-style choice.

 What’s the main downside of the larger sectionals?

-They take up real floor space and aren’t as forgiving in tight walk paths.
-With more pieces (and often lighter upholstery), they also ask for more day-to-day upkeep.
+They take up real floor space and are less forgiving in tight walk paths.
+With more pieces and lighter upholstery, they also ask for more day-to-day upkeep.

 How do I keep deep seats from feeling slouchy?